Top 25 Foods in Suriname – Most Popular Dishes in Suriname w/ Recipes

 Stunningly beautiful, the tropical nation of Suriname is one of the smallest countries in South America.
 Suriname is an incredible 94% green, dominated by tropical rainforest.
 Admired for its multicultural population, Suriname has diverse cultures and lifestyles.
 It possesses a rich food culture based on its varied heritage.

-Food is an important part of Surinamese culture.
-Because of the different ethnic groups, Suriname has a variety of delicacies they can call their own.
-The indigenous peoples, Creoles, Indians, Chinese, and Javanese together produce the most delicious cuisine.
+Food is an integral part of Surinamese culture.
+Because of the different ethnic groups, Suriname has a variety of delicacies each one can call their own.
+The indigenous peoples, Creoles, Indians, Chinese, and Javanese, produce the most varied and delicious cuisine.

 1. Moksi Alesi (Mixed rice)

-Moksi alesi has an interesting history.
-During the time of slavery this food was created by slaves who used leftovers of chicken, meat, dried fish, beans and vegetables, basically anything they could find, with rice as a base.
+In addition to being delicious, Moksi Alesi has a fascinating history.
+During slavery, this food was created by enslaved people who used leftovers of chicken, meat, dried fish, beans, vegetables, and anything else they could find, with rice as a base.

-Nowadays it’s a dish you will find at most parties, gatherings, or on any occasion.
-Moksi Alesi is mostly topped off with plantain, oven roasted or baked chicken and garter, a local green bean.
-This mixed rice is really the perfect dish for every occasion.
+Nowadays, it’s a dish you will find at most parties, gatherings, or on any occasion.
+Moksi Alesi is mostly topped off with plantain, oven-roasted or baked chicken, and garter, a local green bean.
+This mixed rice is the perfect dish for every occasion.

 2. Podosiri (Acai Juice/Pudding)

 Famous among the Maroons, this traditional delicacy has made its way throughout Suriname.
-Made out of the juice from the acai fruit, found only in the South American rainforest, the podosiri is neither juice nor pudding due as it has a very different consistency.
+Made from the juice from the acai fruit, which is found only in the South American rainforest, the podosiri is neither juice nor pudding because it has a very different consistency from them both.